dashcommunity/blog/IOHK Dash Governance System Analysis.md

 ### Full Report

-The report in it's entirety can be found [here](https://github.com/dashcommunity/blog/blob/master/DashGovernanceSystem.pdf).
+The report in it's entirety can be found on [IOHK's webpage](https://iohk.io/research/library/#NSJ554WR) as well as [here](https://github.com/dashcommunity/blog/blob/master/DashGovernanceSystem.pdf).